Is Mullen Automotive Inc. (NASDAQ:MULN) an excellent stock to buy at the moment? - The Dwinnex

 Revenue Estimates

-According to 1 analysts, the current quarter’s revenue is expected to be $37.3M.
+1 analysts predict $37.3M in revenue for the current quarter.
 It ranges from a high estimate of $37.3M to a low estimate of $37.3M.
 As of the current estimate, Mullen Automotive Inc.’s year-ago sales were $14.8M, an estimated increase of 152.00% from the year-ago figure.
 For the next quarter, 1 analysts are estimating revenue of $37.1M, an increase of 91.10% less than the figure of $152.00% in the same quarter last year.
 There is a high estimate of $37.1M for the next quarter, whereas the lowest estimate is $37.1M.

 A total of 1 analysts have provided revenue estimates for MULN’s current fiscal year.
 The highest revenue estimate was $131.4M, while the lowest revenue estimate was $131.4M, resulting in an average revenue estimate of $131.4M.
 In the same quarter a year ago, actual revenue was $65.7M, up 100.00% from the average estimate.
 Based on 1 analysts’ estimates, the company’s revenue will be $146.3M in the next fiscal year.
 The high estimate is $146.3M and the low estimate is $146.3M.
 The average revenue growth estimate for next year is up 11.30% from the average revenue estimate for this year.